quadrivio/parallelCalc/README.md

 3) streaming Hadoop.
 It is intended as example code for those who plan on modifying it for their own purposes.

-The project was developed for Mac OS X 10.7 using XCode.
+The project was developed for Mac OS X 10.6 or 10.7 using XCode.
 The files compile and run under Visual Studio on Windows 7 and Eclipse on CentOS 6.4, as well, but have not been fully tested and are still in progress on those platforms.

 A single-threaded process running in an IDE is convenient for testing and debugging the MapReduce calculations.

 A multi-threaded process on a multi-core system is likely to be the most efficient when only one computer is available, since it avoids the overhead involved in starting up and communicating with Hadoop.
+Multi-threading is not available for the OS X 10.6 version.

 When many computers are available, then Hadoop has the potential to bring the most power to bear on the calculations.
 By using the streaming Hadoop facility, it is possible to